 Now do the same for the back of the wheel, running the tape just above the seat.
 The rear measurement should be no more than 1/16" greater than the front measurement.
-It's very important to get this right...if you have a quarter inch of toe your tires will wear out VERY quickly and handling performance will be degraded.
-Proper toe-in will also affect rolling efficiency.
-Too much toe-in (greater than 1/16" or toe-out where the front of wheel is wider than the rear) are to be avoidable as either incorrect setting will significantly reduce rolling efficiency.
+It's very important to get this right...if you have a quarter inch of toe your tires will wear out VERY quickly and your trike will handle oddly.